Simply Speaking - Plastic does not biodegrade

 In being bombarded by 'environmentally friendly' claims when considering your packaging there are some facts you need to be aware of so that you're not tricked into thinking your purchasing something that isn't actually as environmentally friendly as you understood it to be.

 Recently we've seen on large marketplace websites claims of 'biodegradable bubble wrap'.
 Here's the perfect example of misleading claims.
-We know as we used to sell this product which is no longer manufactured by a well known Australian brand as it was discovered that these claims were in actual fact - false.
-It was originally believed that due to an additive put in with the plastic that the bubble wrap would in fact degrade under certain conditions when put in landfill.
-The truth of the matter was that the plastic was at best likely to simply break down into smaller and smaller particles and likely to contaminate instead of biodegrade.
+We know as we used to sell this or similar product which is no longer manufactured by a well known Australian brand as it was discovered that these claims were in fact - false.
+It was originally believed that due to an additive put in with the plastic that the bubble wrap would degrade under certain conditions when put in landfill.
+The truth of the matter was that the conditions required were unlikely to ever come about and that the plastic was at best likely to break down into smaller and smaller particles and contaminate instead of biodegrade and at worst create methane at levels that could combust.
 As a result the Australian manufacturer no longer makes this product and Get Packed no longer sells this product - and if you see it out there then be aware of the following facts.

 The ACCC (Australian Competition & Consumer Commission) has recently put out this article - Biodegradable, degradable and recycling claims on plastic bags.